Argumentum ad populum: Reversals

-In general, the reversal usually goes: Most people believe A and B are both true.
+In general, the reversal usually goes: "Most people believe A and B are both true.
 B is false.
-Thus, A is false.
+Thus, A is false."
 The similar fallacy of chronological snobbery is not to be confused with the ad populum reversal.
 Chronological snobbery is the claim that if belief in both X and Y was popularly held in the past and if Y was recently proved to be untrue then X must also be untrue.
 That line of argument is based on a belief in historical progress and not—like the ad populum reversal is—on whether or not X and/or Y is currently popular.

+Valid uses

+Appeals to public opinion are valid in situations where consensus is the determining factor for the validity of a statement, such as linguistic usage and definitions of words.

+Language

+Linguistic descriptivists argue that correct grammar, spelling, and expressions are defined by the language's speakers, especially in languages which do not have a central governing body.
+According to this viewpoint, if an incorrect expression is commonly used, it becomes correct.
+In contrast, linguistic prescriptivists believe that incorrect expressions are incorrect regardless of how many people use them.

+Mathematics

+Special functions are mathematical functions that have well-established names and mathematical notations due to their significance in mathematics and other scientific fields.

+There is no formal definition of what makes a function a special function; instead, the term special function is defined by consensus.
+Functions generally considered to be special functions include logarithms, trigonometric functions, and the Bessel functions.